CCA-Public/digital-archives-manual/guides/stabilization.md

     * Fonds or Collection number (when appropriate)
     * Name of fonds or collection (short name is okay, e.g. you can write "Siza" instead of "Alvaro Siza fonds")
 7. If the media in the container (*note: specific pieces of media, not the folder or "groupe" they were found within*) already have ARCH, DR, or PH numbers, link the ARCH/DR/PH records to the DM container record as children with the "Est composé de" association.
-8. Give information about the new container to the Registrar, as per usual localisation procedures.
+8. Give information about the new container to the Registrar as per usual localisation procedures, and request that the material is localised to the Digital Media storage in the Cool Vault.

 <a name="diskimaging"></a>
 ### Disk imaging original physical media